DIYBookScanner/spreads/doc/installation.rst

 * Python 2.7 with pip_ installed
 * libusb with headers installed

-The spreads gui requires the PySide python package.
-To compile PySide, you also want:
-* cmake
-* qt4-qmake
-* libqt4-dev
-* pyqt4-dev-tools
-* libxslt1-dev

-(These are Debian 7.1 package names.
-They may be slightly different on the platform of your choice.)

 Optional requirements
 ---------------------
 To use some of the included plugins, you might want to install the following